FAQ About the Coronavirus

 Avoid all unnecessary contact with other people and, if possible, stay at home.
 You can contact the University Medical Center for advice via email or by telephone at +49 241 80 94444.
 We can include an interpreter, if the need arises.
 Please refrain from unannounced visits to the University Medical Center.

-What should I do if I test positive for Covid-19 disease?
+What should I do if I test positive for Covid-19?

 What do I have to do as a "contact person"?

-If all safety precuations were implemented at the workplace (mask, distancing), the contact persons at the University are assigned category 2 status and can continue to work in compliance with the safety measures and self-observation as well as reduction of contact with third parties, where possible.
+If all safety precuations were implemented at the workplace (medical mask, distancing), the contact persons at the University can continue to work in compliance with the safety measures.
+They should self-monitor for symptoms of an infection and reduce contact with third parties, where possible.

 What do I have to do if I receive a warning from the Corona-Warn-App?